More about: music at the Cathedral

 The new set of bells first sounded at St. Alkmund’s on Easter of 1812 and on Whitsunday the first peal of Oxford Treble Bob Major, consisting of 5,000 changes, was rung.
 Two years later the bells of St. Alkmund’s celebrated Wellington’s victory in Spain and, in 1815, his decisive triumph over Napoleon at Waterloo.
 Thereafter they rang out over the city and the England-Wales border country on momentous occasions such as coronations and royal visits to Shrewsbury.

 The eight change-ringing bells of St. Andrew’s were the gift of Mr. Laith Reynolds of Sydney, Australia and Vancouver, Canada; their installation was the gift of HRH Abigail Kawananakoa.
 Installed in a tower seemingly built for them eighty years before their arrival, they are the most remote set of change ringing bells in the world and a point of pilgrimage for bell ringers the world over.
-A cadre of dedicated ringers at St. Andrew’s, originally trained by ringers from around the world, maintains a schedule of ringing before 5.30 pm Sunday Service as well as at celebratory services throughout the year.
-The Bell Ringers have developed a marvelous sub-culture of hosting ringers from all over the world who generously assist with their ringing duties.
+A cadre of dedicated ringers at St. Andrew’s, originally trained by ringers from around the world, maintains a schedule of ringing before 5:30 p.m.
+Sunday Service, as well as at celebratory services throughout the year.
+The Bell Ringers host ringers from around the world who generously assist with the ringing duties.

-Bell ringing requires considerable concentration, skill and durability to pull the ropes in the correct order over a protracted period of time, but bell-ringers, who are traditionally volunteers, are devoted to their avocation.
+Bell ringing requires considerable concentration, skill, and durability to pull the ropes in the correct order over a protracted period of time.
+But bell-ringers, traditionally volunteers, are devoted to their avocation.
 The old ledgers at St. Alkmund’s, however, do contain frequent expenditures for “ale for ringers.”